 - Make sure an access point is set up.
-See the manual that came with your access point for more information. - 2 Turn on the WIRELESS switch. - 3 Click Start, All Programs, and VAIO Smart Network or click the VAIO Smart Network icon 🛜 on the taskbar. - 4 Click the switch next to Wireless LAN to toggle it to On in the VAIO Smart Network window.
-Make sure the WIRELESS indicator light turns on. - 5 Click a or so on the taskbar. - 6 Select the desired access point and click Connect.
+See the manual that came with your access point for more information. - 2 Turn on the WIRELESS switch. - 3 Click the VAIO Smart Network icon on the taskbar. - 4 Click the switch next to Wireless LAN to toggle it to On in the VAIO Smart Network window.
+Make sure the WIRELESS indicator light turns on. - 5 Click or on the taskbar. - 6 Select the desired access point and click Connect.